erich666/McUsd/README.md

 In testing with the unaltered Sketchfab USDZ file, I found that these viewers appear to pay attention to the normal map bias and scale, at least for this one (simple Y flipped) test.

 ## Blender

+**NOTE:** At this point, the testing for all the packages that follow are based on the McUsd files from early September, which had a small bug.
+In testing, I found that some of the normal maps were poorly translated by Mineways, which is fixed in the latest version of the McUsd model files.
+These renormalizations are not a huge deal (I think...), and I don't have infinite time to retest, so the images that follow may differ slightly from what you will see with the latest McUsd.usda file.
+Or, more likely if you retest, the vendor has improved their renderer - this happens pretty regularly.

 Being free and open source, Blender is easy to test.
 I tested the bleeding edge (as of today) [Blender 3.4.0 USD version](https://builder.blender.org/download/experimental/).